DiegoCiccia/cfsave/README.md

 2. If the *using* dataset already exists, the program compares the specified variables (or the whole dataset if _all is specified) with the copy already existing.
 If the comparison yields only perfect matches, the dataset is saved.

 ## Example
+Run the following block twice to check the command functionalities.
 ```
 clear
 set obs 1000